 Direct forest loss

 There were very few significant effects from the models with forest loss as the response variable.
-Some of the predictor variables have been shown to correlate with LUC in other studies, such as GDP (Ewers 2006; Gong et al. 2013; Kuang et al. 2016; Fan & Ding 2016), the contribution of economic sectors to national GDP (Gong et al. 2013), human population growth and density (Fan & Ding 2016; Bonilla-Bedoya et al. 2018), and agricultural output (Fan & Ding 2016).
+Some of the predictor variables that were non-significant have been shown to correlate with LUC in other studies, such as GDP (Ewers 2006; Gong et al. 2013; Kuang et al. 2016; Fan & Ding 2016), the contribution of economic sectors to national GDP (Gong et al. 2013), human population growth and density (Fan & Ding 2016; Bonilla-Bedoya et al. 2018), and agricultural output (Fan & Ding 2016).
 There are several possible explanations for the lack of effects in this study.
 First, previous studies have been at different scales to this study, such as global (e.g., Ewers, 2006), or sub-national (e.g., Gong et al., 2013), and therefore the drivers which are operating at those scales may be different to the drivers operating at the national scale in Cambodia.
 Second, Cambodia’s economy is a rare example of civil unrest and war resulting in economic collapse, followed by subsequent rapid economic revival (other Asian examples include Japan and Vietnam, see Hamada & Kasuya 1992 and Riedel & Turley 1999).
 This may render comparison of macroeconomic drivers of forest loss and LUC with other Asian countries ineffective.
 For example, Cambodia’s economy is in its infancy relative to many other countries in the region, and therefore forest loss during the study period may have been driven more by local drivers such as poverty, insecure land tenure, and land speculation by migrants, rather than national-level economics.
 Third, we did not include predictor variables covering institutional factors, land rights or tenure, or environmental policies, which have been shown to be important (Culas 2007).
 Finally, we only investigated up to two years of time lag between changes in predictor variables and changes in forest cover.
 It is possible that changes in certain macroeconomics take longer than two years to have a significant effect on forest cover.
 For example, the “trickle down” effect of foreign investment, whereby the local economies of the host nation see increased productivity and profitability which in turn may drive land use change and forest loss at the local scale, is smaller and more fragile than usually assumed (Jensen 2006).
 Therefore, if there is an indirect effect of foreign investment on forest loss, it may take several years for this effect to trickle down to forests at local levels.

 New ELCs